To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 Back to top.

 Diss is fortunate to have its very own leisure centre located on Victoria Road (IP22 4JG).
+This is owned and operated by South Norfolk Council.
 For more information, click here.

 The Leisure Passport offers reduced price admission to leisure facilities for people living in South Norfolk who meet certain criteria.
 Click here to find out more.